go-api-libs/freepublicapis/README.md

 ![API Health](https://img.shields.io/badge/API_health-90%25-brightgreen)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

 FreePublicAPIs now has a free public API!
-The Free Public APIs API provides up-to-date information on every free public API listed on freepublicapis.com.
+The Free Public APIs API provides up-to-date information on every free public API listed on freepublicapis. com.
 Perfect for developers, students and hobbyists.
 It is limited to 1000 requests a day, if you need more, feel free to reach out.
-Also if you build something with this API, make sure to add it as a showcase project here. ([Source](https://freepublicapis.com/api))
+Also if you build something with this API, make sure to add it as a showcase project here.

 ## Installation